 dairy nutritionist: an animal health professional who specializes in the nutritional needs of dairy cows; nutritionists recommend the best diets for cows and monitor how cows respond to their feeding program

 marketing manager: a marketing manager advertises, promotes and sells milk to distributors, processing plants, and, eventually, to the public

-safety inspector: a safety inspector helps prevent harm to workers, property, the environment and the general public.
-Safety inspectors make sure the dairy products we consume are safe and healthy to eat.
-They also make sure the food we eat is free from germs and stored at the correct temperature.
+safety inspector: helps prevent harm to workers, property, the environment and the general public; makes sure the dairy products we consume are safe and healthy to eat; also makes sure the food we eat is free from germs and stored at the correct temperature

 veterinarian: a doctor who treats animals